UNR-CFB/lahontan/scripts/Pipeline/README.md

 ## Quick Start

-1. Create an Input file
+1. Create an Input file with `runPipe gendef` for your desired pipeline using the `-m` option.
+Then fill in the "[locations]" section.
 2. Make sure data and references are following format specified in Setup
-3. Prepare reference data with `runPipe prepref`
+3. Prepare reference data with `runPipe prepref`.
+If you are using the `kall` or `bowtie2` pipeline, be sure to add the `--kallisto` or `--bowtie2` flag to make sure the appropriate indices get created.
 4. Run `runPipe mj` to make a metadata file
 5. Run `runPipe mb` to make a blacklist file
 6. Decide if you will be running the pipeline with SLURM or not